 Annie makes her way to Castle Knoll, the small village adjacent to Gravesdown Hall, and meets with her great aunt’s attorney.
-They make their way to the estate and are joined by the others whose presence was requested: Frances’ stepson, Saxon, who was asked to appear, has been detained, his wife, and another attorney who is representing the interests of a development company who is very interested in Frances’ estate.
+They make their way to the estate and are joined by the others whose presence was requested: Frances’ stepson, Saxon, who was asked to appear, has been detained.
+His wife and another attorney who is representing the interests of a development company that is very interested in Frances’ estate.
 When they enter the library for the meeting with Francie, they find her quite dead near her desk.

 Debut author Kristen Perrin tells a tale with one foot firmly planted in the past and the other in the present.
 She alternates chapters, allowing Frances to tell her story from over half a century earlier through a journal kept while the events were unfolding.
 The rest of the story is told from the perspective of Annie, Frances’ Great Niece, who has been thrust into the mystery and feels a responsibility to both her Great Aunt, Mother, and the residence of Castle Knoll to find the solution.